Sandwich Fair goers identify fair’s many ‘hidden gems’ in online survey

 Of all the fair attractions reported, perhaps none is as unique as the Mouse Game.

-Fair goers can wager a quarter on a set of numbers and if the mouse runs into a hole with their number, they win a stuffed animal prize.
+Fairgoers can wager a quarter on a set of numbers.
+If the mouse runs into a hole with their number, they win a stuffed animal prize.

-Karen Richmond, a member of the Sandwich Early Day Engine Club who has been going to the fair for over 20 years, said she never misses trying her luck on the Mouse Game.
+Karen Richmond, a member of the Sandwich Early Day Engine Club who has been going to the fair for more than 20 years, said she never misses trying her luck on the Mouse Game.

 “It will sometimes be wall-to-wall people trying to get in and bet their quarters on a little mouse,” Richmond said.

-Brandie Fanning has been going to the fair for over a decade and said her kids save their quarters all year for the Mouse Game.
+Brandie Fanning has been going to the fair for more than a decade and said her kids save their quarters all year for the Mouse Game.

 “It’s kind of a confusing thing if you’ve never seen it for yourself,” Fanning said.
 “I’ve never seen anything like it outside the Sandwich Fair.”